 A “tracker” is like a search engine that indexes files on the BitTorrent network.
 Trackers can be private or public, and the former usually requires an invitation from an existing member.

 ThePirateBay, KickassTorrents, and Demonoid are all examples of public trackers.
-Anyone can just go to their respective websites and search without logging in or requiring any sort of authentication.
+Anyone can search their respective websites without logging in or requiring any sort of authentication.
 Likewise, anyone can upload files for others to download.
 These uploads are not moderated, so users must judge whether a download is safe and accurate based on comments and the reputation of the uploader.

-Private trackers are more exclusive both in terms of who can upload and who can download within a group.
-They vary wildly in terms of content and quality, but many members of private trackers attest that they have higher quality files, faster downloads, longer retention, and an overall more consistent and safe experience.
+Private trackers are more exclusive in terms of who can upload and who can download within a group.
+They vary wildly in terms of content and quality, but many members attest that they have higher-quality files, faster downloads, longer retention, and an overall more consistent and safe experience.

 The law views private trackers the same as public trackers.
 Internet piracy is piracy whether you do it in public or within a private group.